vn-tools/fortune_summoners_unpacker/README.md

 * `sotesp.dll`: I have no idea...

-As far as I'm concerned, audio samples are encrypted in some way, even though they have begin with uncompressed `RIFF` magic number.
+As far as I'm concerned, audio samples are encrypted in some way, even though they begin with the expected `RIFF` magic number.